 Verify Repository Removal

-Confirm the Microsoft Edge repository and packages are no longer visible to APT:
+Confirm the Microsoft Edge repository and packages are no longer visible to APT.
+First refresh the package cache, then check:

 apt-cache policy microsoft-edge-stable